Research Projects

 Science Summary

-Ultra-high-energy neutrinos are unique astrophysical messengers as they interact only weakly with intervening matter and can therefore be used to probe high energy sources and extreme conditions throughout the universe, and to test physics at energies beyond the standard models.
-With support from this award, the PIs will expand the currently operating Radio Neutrino Observatory in Greenland (RNO-G) to enable observations of the highest-energy neutrinos.
+Neutrinos can probe extreme conditions in astrophysical objects throughout the universe.
+This award will expand the currently operating Radio Neutrino Observatory in Greenland (RNO-G) which can observe neutrinos in a new energy scale.
 When combined with observations from other messengers like photons, cosmic rays, and gravitational waves, observations of neutrinos made with RNO-G can further advance our understanding of the most powerful cosmic ray accelerators and explosive events in the universe.
-This award will engage people from a broad range of backgrounds in multi-messenger astrophysics through this research and through dedicated student workshops and activities.
-This award addresses the priority areas of NSF's "Windows on the Universe" Big Idea.

 Continued Core Atmospheric and Snow Measurements at the Summit, Greenland Environmental Observatory (Neumann)